httpwg/http-extensions/draft-ietf-httpbis-priority.md

 RFC 7540 stream priority (see {{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
 It suffered from limited deployment and interoperability and was deprecated in a revision of HTTP/2 {{HTTP2}}.
-However, in order to maintain wire compatibility, HTTP/2 priority signals are still mandatory to handle (see
-{{Section 5.3.2 of HTTP2}}).
+HTTP/2 retains these protocol elements in order to maintain wire compatibility (see {{Section 5.3.2 of HTTP2}}), which means that they might still be used in the absence of alternative signaling, such as the scheme this document describes.

 Clients can build RFC 7540 trees with rich flexibility but experience has shown this is rarely exercised.
 Instead they tend to choose a single model optimized